tikohlst/knx_administration/README.md

 # KNX-Administration

-This web application belongs to the bachelor thesis "Web-Frontend für KNX-basierte Home Automation-Installationen mit ereignisgesteuerter Aktualisierung über WebSockets" by Tim Kohlstadt.
+This web application belongs to the bachelor thesis "Web-Frontend für KNX- basierte Home Automation-Installationen mit ereignisgesteuerter Aktualisierung über WebSockets" by Tim Kohlstadt.
 The application can be used to manage all connected KNX devices belonging to a KNX bus.

 ## System dependencies